 On October 2, 2006, we entered into retention agreements with each of Messrs.
 Arends and Caldwell, which provide that in the event of a change in control, each of Messrs.
 Arends and Caldwell would be entitled to a lump sum payment equal to two times the amount calculated by adding (1) his annual salary at that time plus (2) the greater of (a) any bonus he earned with respect to the prior fiscal year, or (b) his pro rata portion of the aggregate bonus pool under our Incentive Plan for the current year assuming achievement under the Incentive Plan of the maximum performance targets for such year.
 With respect to Messrs.
-Arends and Caldwell, if within twelve (12) months following a change in control: (1) the Company shall terminate his employment with the Company without cause, or (2) he shall voluntarily terminate such employment for Good Reason, the Company shall provide reimbursement of health care premiums for him and his dependents, for a period of eighteen (18) months from the date of his termination, to the extent that he is eligible for and elects continuation coverage under COBRA (provided that such reimbursement shall terminate upon commencement of new employment agreements with each of Messrs.
+Arends and Caldwell, if within twelve (12) months following a change in control: (1) the Company shall terminate his employment with the Company without cause, or (2) he shall voluntarily terminate such employment for Good Reason, the Company shall provide reimbursement of health care premiums for him and his dependents, for a period of eighteen (18) months from the date of his termination, to the extent that he is eligible for and elects continuation coverage under COBRA (provided that such reimbursement shall terminate upon commencement of new employment by an employer that offers health care coverage to its employees).
+In consideration for the Company's willingness to enter into amended and restated employment agreements with each of Messrs.
 Arends and Caldwell effective April 21, 2016, such executives relinquished the excise tax gross-up provision which was contained in the retention agreements.